suyashkamble-sd/auto-mate/README.md

 # auto-mate
 All related to RPA.<br>
-Made to keep automation related configurations in one place and will be easy to access.
+Made to keep automation related configurations in one place and will be easy to access.<br>
+Learning git side by side.

 🚀 Features